DannyYTL/DannyYTL/README.md

 ## Hi there 👋

-- 🔭 I’m currently studying Computer Science at the University of Hong Kong (HKU)
+I am Danny Yao and I am currently studying Computer Science at the University of Hong Kong (HKU).